-The fritter cooking method is not only the gateway to more vegetable consumption, it’s entirely and frivolously (hello, endless gobs of cheese) low carb.
-For those that dislike vegetables altogether, the fritter will make you forget you’re eating them; for others who simply need a change in the roasting, boiling, or steaming routine, fritters offer a magically crispy, crunchy, and flavorsome quality to your carrot entree.
+The fritter cooking method is not only the gateway to more vegetable consumption, it’s also lower carb, simple to make, and lends a nice, crispy texture to any meal.
+For those who dislike vegetables altogether, the carrot fritter will make you forget you’re eating them; for others who simply need a change in the roasting, boiling, or steaming routine, carrot fritters offer a magically crispy, crunchy, and flavorful quality to your carrot entree.

 How do shreds of carrots stay perfectly packed together without any flour?
 The secret lies with the cheese.
-Along with the tiniest morsel of (low carb) almond flour, the cheese acts as the sticking component, holding all ingredients together while offering up its own bliss point of flavor.
+Along with the tiniest bit of (low-carb) almond flour, the cheese and egg act as the binder, holding all ingredients together while the sharp cheddar offers up its own tangy flavor.

 - 5 carrots